President Joe Biden’s Old Upstate NY Home Is Now For Sale [PICS] - NewsBreak

 Related

-President Joe Biden’s former N.Y. home is up for sale: Look inside
+President Joe Biden’s former Syracuse home is up for sale; see inside

 Upstate New York Water Park Iconic Slides for Sale on Facebook